Congratulations on your acceptance!

 - Affidavit of Financial Support (F-1 or J-1)

-- Supporting proof of funds documents (ie: bank statements, scholarship letters) for the funds listed on the affidavit
+- Supporting proof of funds documents (for example: bank statements, scholarship letters) for the funds listed on the affidavit

 - copy of passport information/photo page